grey-hame/AZURE_VIRTUAL_NETWORK/README.md

 Only the gateway machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 108.29.120.134

-Machines within the network can only be accessed by SSH from an Ansible container within the gateway VM "Jump Box" with public IP Address 20.120.91.119 and private IP address 10.1.0.4, or via a load balancer with public IP address 20.115.126.203.
+Machines within the network can only be accessed by SSH from an Ansible container within the gateway VM "Jump Box" with public IP Address 20.120.91.119 and local IP address 10.1.0.4, or via a load balancer with public IP address 20.115.126.203.

 A summary of the access policies in place can be found in the table below.